hchiam/please/README.md

 **Simply put:** program by talking to your computer with words that are easier to say.

-**More technically:** you can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special words and symbols.
+**More technically:** you can easily write code in Please using speech recognition software (like Mac Dictation) without having to train the software to recognize special keywords and symbols.

 # Example code in Please: